 As mentioned earlier, Adderall is believed by some to be able to enhance brain performance and concentration even in people without ADHD.
 This, combined with its wakefulness-promoting effects, means that some people may use Adderall without a prescription as a ‘study drug’* when they are pressured to produce academic work.

 If you want a study drug without the issues associated with Adderall, we'd recommend checking out natural nootropics.
 See our favourite natural nootropic here.

 And because Adderall gives a significant ‘rush’ and helps wakefulness, it might be used as a party drug.
 Adderall can also produce a somewhat ‘euphoric’ feeling, meaning it might be used recreationally.

 Adderall commonly reduces appetite, and can cause issues like nervousness or stomach aches.
 Adderall can also make you thirsty, both as a result of Adderall increasing your body temperature, and the drug inhibiting saliva production.
-This is because the 'fight-or-flight' response triggered by norepinephrine release diverts yoru body's resources away from the mouth.
+This is because the 'fight-or-flight' response triggered by norepinephrine release diverts your body's resources away from your mouth.

 Adderall may also cause more serious side effects such as heartbeat irregularities, fever, diarrhoea, vomiting or nausea.

 On the most extreme end of the scale, Adderall can cause psychiatric problems, and people with heart disorders may have very serious complications from using Adderall.
 However, fatalities as a result of using Adderall are very rare.